jtokoph/jtokoph.github.com/_posts/2012-07-31-editr-edit-remote-files-with-your-local-editor.md

 editr allows you to edit remote files with [TextMate](http://macromates.com/), [Sublime Text 2](http://www.sublimetext.com/2), [Chocolat](http://chocolatapp.com/) and more!

 Once installed, you'll be able to use `editr` like you would `mate` or `subl` on the command line.
 Only now, your remote file will be opened in your local mac editor.
+[Check out the project on GitHub](https://github.com/jtokoph/editr) and give it a try.

 ### The Reasoning